 Work placement, internships or practicums

 There are no work placements, internships or practical placements in this unit.

-All emails should be sent from your student email account or via Canvas, otherwise anti-spam filters may prevent it from being delivered to your lecturer.
+All emails must be sent from your student email account , otherwise anti-spam filters may prevent it from being delivered to your lecturer.

 When using email to communicate with lecturers or tutors, you should always make sure that your message contains the following: